CTA Resources

 Corporate Transparency Act Basics and Definitions

 The Corporate Transparency Act is a bi-partisan federal law passed by 2/3 of U.S. Congress on January 1, 2021.
 It is designed to enhance transparency in business ownership to combat money laundering, terrorism and other illicit activities by having businesses report their HUMAN ownership information to FinCEN in a Beneficial Ownership Information Report (BOIR).
-Essentially, FinCEN is creating a confidential database of business ownership information for law enforcement agencies so that they does not have to go to multiple government agencies to obtain the same information when conducting an investigation.
+The purpose of the CTA is to create a non-public database to assist law enforcement in the investigation of money laundering, terrorist activities and other matters of national security in real time.

 FinCEN is the Financial Crimes Enforcement Network, and it is a bureau of the U.S. Department of Treasury (just like the IRS).
 FinCEN’s mission is to safeguard the financial system from illicit use, combat money laundering and terrorism and to promote national security through strategic use of financial authorities and the collection, analysis, and dissemination of financial intelligence.

 The Beneficial Ownership Information Report (BOIR) is the document that provides the reporting company’s information to FinCEN as well as the Personal Identifying Information (PII) of the company’s beneficial owners.
-BOIRs may only be filed online on FinCEN’s Beneficial Ownership Secure System (BOSS) platform.
-Third party companies like us can file the report and store your information confidentially for you, but we also provide a written legal opinion of who should be reported as beneficial owner of the company.
+BOIRs may only be filed online on FinCEN’s Beneficial Ownership platform.
+Third party companies like us can file the report and store your information confidentially for you.

 Beneficial owners must provide their Personal Identifying Information (PII) to FinCEN.
 Sounds scary, but it is not.
 You provide more information to the IRS on your tax returns.
-Essentially, each beneficial owner must provide a copy of an unexpired passport/driver’s license, their home address and their date of birth.
+Essentially, Beneficial Owners (and sometimes their spouses) must provide a copy of an unexpired passport/driver’s license, their home address and their date of birth.

 Failure to file a BOIR or keep it updated may result in civil fines of $591/day (no cap) and criminal penalties of a maximum of a $10,000 fine and up to two (2) years imprisonment.
 Fines may be assessed against the reporting company as well as the company’s beneficial owners PERSONALLY.